Learning your credit and checking account A B Cs

 1. What is credit?

-Credit is the ability to borrow money or obtain goods and services now with the promise to pay later.
+The ability to borrow money or receive money with the promise to repay the bank.

 2. What is revolving credit?